rjosori/carepass-nutrition-profile/README.md

 Based on files provided by Medullan: https://www.dropbox.com/sh/uuk0040ljg15sax/40bcvKTS3o/trunk.

-New CSS styles located at: css/styles.css.
+New CSS styles located at: /css/styles.css.

+Some additional image files added to /img folder.

 HTML files located in the root level.